 - Press the sauté button, add the oil and allow it a minute to heat up.
 Then add the lima beans and ½ teaspoon salt and stir-fry for 1-2 minutes.
 (This will help add flavor to the lima beans, do not skip this step).

-- Add the leftover poultry, basmati rice, water, fresh dill, remaining 1 teaspoon salt and pepper.
+- Add any leftover chicken/turkey, basmati rice, water, fresh dill, remaining 1 teaspoon salt and pepper.
 Mix well.

 - Secure the lid, close the pressure valve and cook for 6 minutes at high pressure.